rikulo/rikulo-docs/stream/Request_and_Response/Request_Handling.md

 > It is for illustration.
 You generally don't have to load a file, since Stream server will handle it automatically.

 The returned `Future` object can carry any type of objects, such as `Future<bool>`.
-It is application specific (as long as your caller knows how to handle it).
+The type is application specific (as long as your caller knows how to handle it).
 Stream server simply ignores it.

 If you're using [Completer](dart:async), remember to *wire* the error.
 For example,